isomerpages/moe-yummybuddies/_games/Web Games/Bag Packer.md

 description: ""
 third_nav_title: Web Games
 ---
 Ever feel like your schoolbag weighs a ton?
-Join Bouncy, Flip, and Pok Pok as they discover how to pack smart, travel light, and stay ready for school each day!

-Learn how to check your timetable, pick what you really need, and keep your bag neat and tidy.
+Join the Yummy Buddies to learn how to check your timetable, pick what you really need, and keep your bag neat and tidy.
 Because when you pack with a plan, every school day starts off right!

 Ready, set… **pack!**
   ![](/images/SLS/BagPacker_Cover.png)